Special Relativity -- Applications to astronomy and the accelerator physics: Aberration of Light in an Inertial Frame of Reference

+Until now, the previous two sections have not introduced any fundamentally new results.
+As previously discussed, when the sources are independent, adopting Lorentz coordinates presents no difficulty—each source can be assigned its own coordinate system, along with an independent set of clocks.
+The situation becomes more complex, however, when a secondary source interacts with light emitted by a primary source within a single inertial frame.
+This challenge in special relativity can be effectively addressed using an electrodynamics-based approach framed within an absolute time perspective using metric Eq. (\ref{GGG11}).

+As noted earlier, the metric in Eq. (\ref{GGG11}) has not been previously reported in the literature.
+Existing studies generally assume—incorrectly—that both sources share the same Minkowski metric and are governed by Maxwell's equations within a single inertial (laboratory) frame.
+This assumption is often treated as self-evident.
+In effect, the conventional approach relies on a hidden premise: that the principle of equivalence between active and passive boosts does not holds within a single inertial frame.
+Our formulation challenges this assumption.

+The agreement between our theoretical framework and experimental observations lends strong support to our revised formulation of special relativity, which incorporates the metric of Eq. (\ref{GGG11}) (see Section 4.14 for further discussion).

+With the results of Chapter 3 now established, we are prepared to examine the intriguing phenomenon of radiation from moving sources.

-It is generally believed that for a mirror moving tangentially to its surface the law of reflection which holds for the stationary mirror is preserved, as shown in Fig.\ref{B33}.
-In other words, the velocity of the energy transport is equal to the phase velocity.
-This statement, presented in most textbooks, is incorrect.
+We begin by analyzing the intensity of light reflected when a stationary source illuminates a moving mirror.
+It is commonly assumed that if the mirror moves tangentially to its surface, the law of reflection remains unaffected—just as it does for a stationary mirror (see Fig. \ref{B33}).
+According to this view, a monochromatic plane wave incident normally on a small aperture of a moving mirror is reflected as an oblique beam.
+In other words, it is assumed that the energy transport velocity coincides with the phase velocity.
+This assumption, frequently found in textbooks (see, for example, \cite{PA} and \cite{S}), is, however, incorrect.